Make your own

 I usually place some on the ground too as some species like foraging at

-ground level.
-You also add some chunks or slabs to hanging mesh bird feeders. |
+one).
+You can also add some chunks or slabs to hanging bird feeders. |